Current interest centres around

 The question of what could succeed this still seem to be wide open, however.

-A good summary of my most recent work can be found on
+A summary of this work can be found on CPA 2011 slides.

 Past interests include logic programming, multi-agent systems,